 This is a shared, public Google spreadsheet with the names, positions, and payment information for bar and restaurant workers in the Washington, DC area.
 For those not in the hospitality industry, it’s a great way to financially assist those in need directly.
 And for those in need of financial assistance, there’s a link at the top of the spreadsheet to request being added.

 You Are Not Alone

 If you’re trying to keep a struggling business afloat or pay bills that seem insurmountable, know that you’re not alone.
 It’s an industry-wide problem and, slowly but surely, national solutions are starting to roll out.
 The effects of coronavirus on the hospitality industry has not gone unnoticed.
-Each new day brings more relief, more assistance options, and more hope.
+Each new day brings more relief, more assistance options, different creative solutions (like delivering alcohol) and more hope.

 Start with the resources above, then start Googling local relief solutions in your city and state.
 Local small business loans, economic hardship loans, personal financial distress grants, and supportive communities with open arms are out there.
 And so are better days ahead.

-For more information, ideas, and options, visit out coronavirus resource and information hub for bars and restaurants.
+For more information, ideas for temporarily rethinking your restaurant concept and replacing lost wages, and relief options, visit our coronavirus resource and information hub for bars and restaurants.